 An average tour of the Golden Triangle will just take you to the three cities, and this type of tour will vary greatly depending on how long you stay in each city and on which accommodations you booked.
 Regardless, you would need to spend at least four days touring the Golden Triangle to even begin to scratch the surface of its magnificence.

 If nature fascinates you, you can go on a safari!
 Some tours feature a trip to the Ranthambhore National Park.
 There, you will have the opportunity to observe exotic wildlife that you won’t be able to see back home.
 Have your camera ready to snap some pictures of leopards and wild boars.
 Look towards the heavens to see the more than 270 bird species.
 Keep your eyes peeled for the stealthy Bengal tiger.

 No matter what your taste, we have packaged these cruise & tour deals with plenty of top cruise lines.
-If you’re looking for fun for the whole family, a cruise with Royal Caribbean, MSC Cruises, Norwegian Cruise Line, or Costa Cruises would be perfect.
+If you’re looking for fun for the whole family, a cruise with Royal Caribbean International, MSC Cruises, Norwegian Cruise Line, or Costa Cruises would be perfect.
 For a more sumptuous experience, consider a luxury cruise with Celebrity Cruises, Crystal Cruises, Cunard, or Silversea Cruises.

 The Three Points of the Golden Triangle